 Martingale Calculator

-The Martingale System was designed as a way to recoup losses and progressively build a bankroll.
-However, it is an incredibly risky strategy, as it requires you to place progressively larger bets each time you lose.
+The Martingale betting system was designed to recoup losses and progressively build a bankroll.
+However, it’s an incredibly risky strategy, requiring you to place larger bets every time you lose a wager gradually.

-If you lose several bets in a row, you could wipe out a bankroll that would otherwise be more negligibly affected if you bet a fixed amount each time.
+If you lose several bets in a row, you could wipe out a bankroll that would otherwise be safer if you bet a fixed amount each time.

 Odds Type

-Martingale betting is most commonly used for double or nothing casino bets, such as standard blackjack, outside bets on roulette, or betting the pass line on Craps.
-This simplifies the method to its most basic form.
+Martingale betting is most commonly used for double-or-nothing casino bets, such as standard blackjack, outside bets on roulette, or betting the pass line on Craps.
+This simplifies the method to its most basic form, but the Martingale Strategy is also popular with sports bettors.

-You then return to $10 betting, and you repeat the method if you lose again.
+Now that you have won a wager, you return to $10 betting and repeat the Martingale method if you lose again.

-The serious problem is that even at +100 (double or nothing) odds, there are going to be times that you go on 10 and 15 game runs and lose each one.
+The serious problem is that even at +100 (double or nothing) odds, there may be times you go on 10- and 15-game runs where you lose every bet.

 1. $10 ($0)